Estimated reading time: 20 minutes

 If you’re a people person then you may prefer to invest in wedding fairs or network with fellow suppliers.
 If you’re technically minded then throwing time into SEO may be the way forward for you.

 Ultimately whenever you ask other wedding photographers what sort of marketing is best.
-Usually what worked for them will also coincide to be the one that they put the most effort into.
+Usually what worked for them will also happen to be the one that they put the most effort into.

 Lastly, building a successful wedding photography business is like turning an oil tanker.
 Each step you take now will only make a little difference.
 With the right focus, bit by bit, step by step things will improve!
 All too often people are looking for a quick fix, a secret formula.
 And quite frankly there isn't one.
 It's easy to look at successful wedding photographers and think they got lucky or have some secret they're not sharing.
 In reality their success is probably largely because they worked their socks off.